In today’s episode, I’m going to be talking about taking time off from your business.

 By just starting with some shorter breaks more regularly, you can start to build up to more consistent longer breaks if you need.

 I would recommend that you take a long weekend as a minimum at least once a month.

 Give yourself a Friday or a Monday off and actually take that break.

-Those shorter breaks are great practice, and it’s great to see where you feel those feelings of guilt or worry or you’re anxious or you need to keep checking things.
+Those shorter breaks are great practice, and it’s great to see where you feel those feelings of guilt or worry or anxiety because you need to keep checking things.

-Sometimes it’s just a habit as well, and you’ll be able to pay attention to those habits, and start to shift those and change them in your mini-break practices, so that when you do book in that longer period of time off, you’ll know what your triggers are, what your worries are, and where you need to be prepared, and where you need to shift up those habits.
+Sometimes it’s just a habit as well.
+You’ll be able to pay attention to those habits and start to shift those and change them in your mini-break practices so that when you do book in that longer period of time off, you’ll know what your triggers are, what your worries are, where you need to be prepared, and where you need to shift up those habits.

 I know some people who completely delete all the business-related apps off their phone whilst they’re on holiday.